-The BCF is working with the NHS, the County, Borough and City Councils and the Voluntary, Community and Faith Sector to integrate and join up care for patients and the public.
-The BCF will work with the STP and act as building block towards an integrated health and social care system.
-BCF spending plans for 2017-19 include the Improved Better Care Fund (iBCF).
-The iBCF Grant is paid to a local authority and may be used only for the purposes of meeting adult social care needs; reducing pressures on the NHS, including supporting more people to be discharged from hospital when they are ready; and ensuring that the local social care provider market is supported.
+The BCF is working with the NHS, the county and district councils and the voluntary, community and faith sector to integrate and join up care for patients and the public.
+The BCF works within the STP framework as a building block towards an integrated health and social care system through pooled funding.
+BCF spending plans include the Improved Better Care Fund (iBCF), which is a grant paid to the local authority only for the purposes of meeting adult social care needs; reducing pressures on the NHS, including supporting more people to be discharged from hospital when they are ready; and ensuring that the local social care provider market is supported.